 - Depigmentation: Depigmentation involves removing any remaining pigment from a person’s skin.
 Depigmentation leaves a person with completely white skin.

 Vitiligo by itself is not a harmful condition.
-Treating vitiligo can be for purely cosmetic reasons.
-A person may find they need to try several different treatments to find one that works for them.
+People may treat vitiligo for purely cosmetic reasons.
+A person may find that they need to try several different treatments to find one that works for them.

 How a person reacts to vitiligo treatment can depend on the type of vitiligo they have and how far it has progressed.
 A person seeking treatment for vitiligo should discuss their options with a doctor or dermatologist.

 Vitiligo is a skin condition that causes a person to develop patches of light or white skin.
-Although vitiligo can be more noticeable on darker skin, it affects all races similarly.
+Although vitiligo can be more noticeable on darker skin, it affects people of all races similarly.

-There are various treatments available for a person with vitiligo.
+There are various treatments available for vitiligo.
 A person who wants to treat their vitiligo should discuss options with their doctor or dermatologist.